codeturtle00/bird-strike-data-visualization/README.md

 Henning: worked on BackEnd, creating endpoints and did CI/CD setup

 The status of the tasks can also be tracked on our GitHub Projects dashboard

+## Assignment 3 Discussion

+### What features were not delivered?

+* Did not implement Twitter feed in the app, due to priorities change.
+We decided that improving our UI is a more important next step than adding new features.
+* Did not segragate the database into dev and prod instances.
+We realized that having local database and refilling it with data every time is too complicated.
+Moreover, our database is read-only, so there was no point in having multiple environments for it.

+### What are the results?

+We have successfully deployed our application, significantly improved the UI (did a complete redesign)

+### Validation, Verification, and Acceptance criteria

+* FrontEnd displays all six visualizations for the data and is responsive
+* Backend has endpoints for all visualization, responds to requests
+* Database is deployed, available and accessible with SSL enabled

+* Code needs to pass all unit tests, which cover at least 60% of the code.
+* PRs must include any manual test criterias.

+Our tests directly verify how well the code conforms to the criteria.